-Costa norte: Spoken in the northern part of the Northeast region, particularly in the states of Ceará and Piauí.
+Costa norte: Spoken in the northern part of the Northeast region, particularly in the state of Ceará and state of Piauí.
 A distinctive characteristic is the indiscriminate use of the second-person pronoun tu without regard for formality.

 Cuiabano: Spoken in the Center-Western city of Cuiaba and the surrounding area.
 An eccentric mix of Caipira (see above) and Sertanejo (see below).